top of page

 Pet accidents can create unsightly stains on hardwood floors.
 When pet urine seeps into the wood, it can cause discoloration, foul odors, and even damage to the floor's finish.
 To address this issue, you may need to sand the affected area, apply wood bleach, and refinish the floor.
 For severe staining, the damaged boards may need to be replaced.

 How do we fix these?
-If severe and are solid oak planks, we will do a full replacment and a full sanding.
+If severe and are solid oak planks, we will do a full replacement and a full sanding.
 If a factory finished product, we'll requested to have more of the exact same boards onsite to replace.

 Gouged Hardwoods: